NCAR/MHW_LENS2/README.md

-# analysis_project_template
+# Marine heatwaves in LENS2
-This is a sample template meant to be used for workflows centered around notebooks
+This is a repository meant to show how to detect marine heatwaves (MHW) in the LENS2 simulations.

+## Contributing
+Clone this repository to your account, then create your own branch to work in

+"git checkout -b <nameofyourbranch>"

 ## Why you should use this template
 This template is meant to give you the basic setup of an "analysis" repository, focused on storing notebooks or other pieces of scientific code/documentation.
 This repository is not meant to be a "one size fits all" repository, but rather, a starting point from which the user can build upon.